 - Major required courses, 33 credit hours: ART 206 or 110, ART 106, ART 107, ART 155, ART 180, ART 205, ART 207, ART 218, ART 326, ART 330 or CASE 200, including:

 - 3 credit hours from the following: COMM 210 or COMM 211

 - Illustration: ART 223, ART 310, ART 311

 - Photography: ART 280, ART 349, ART 360

 - Web Design: ART 248, ART 265, ART 438

 - General education, 12-13 credit hours

-Applicants to the Associate of Arts in Communication Arts and Graphic Design must meet University of Saint Francis admission requirements and participate in a portfolio review.
+Applicants to the Associate of Arts in Graphic Design must meet University of Saint Francis admission requirements and participate in a portfolio review.

-Students in the Associate of Arts in Communication Arts and Graphic Design Program complete a sophomore portfolio review.
+Students in the Associate of Arts in Graphic Design Program complete a sophomore portfolio review.